Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

 ### Camera Entity

-The cameria is an entity like a NPC.
+The camera is an entity like a NPC.
 You can check the Documentation for the functions for all entity types.
 You need to get the camera before you can use it.

 ```lua
 local camera = map:get_camera()